The Ultimate Guide to Starting and Building Your Consulting Business

 If you have built your authority and you have the prospect's trust, the conversation seems to naturally progress into “When can you get started working on this.”

-Have you ever watched world-class athletes like Simon Biles do her astounding gymnastic routines or Rafael Nadal slide across a tennis court to return a winning tennis shot?
+Have you ever watched world-class athletes like Simon Biles do her super-human gymnastic routines or Rafael Nadal slide across a tennis court to return a winning tennis shot?
 They make it look so easy and natural.
 They look like they were born to it.

 They practiced and practiced and practiced.
 They knew exactly what their strategy and tactics would be.
 They developed mental and muscle memory of what they needed to do.